Xtreak-XD/C.O.L.O.R/README.md

-# C.O.L.O.R
+# C.O.L.O.R python project
-PYthon hackathon project for AIE Charter School
+Python hackathon project for AIE Charter School
+This is where the code for the project will be